Amefurikozo/Amefurikozo/README.md

 <a href="https://imgur.com/plOVFvR"><img src="https://i.imgur.com/plOVFvR.png" title="source: imgur.com" /></a>

-I'm a career switcher on a journey to become an awesome Web Dev.
-I am passionate and always thirsty for more.
+I'm a career switcher on a journey to become an <b>awesome</b> Web Dev.
+<b>Designing and coding</b> has become an enjoyable part of my daily life for some time now.
+Learning and creating projects with utmost care is what I do.
+<b>I'm passionate, and full of dreams.</b>

 :computer: I’m currently working on personal & client projects, while searching for the next good opportunity.
 :books: I’m currently learning whatever i can that might help me achieve my goals and dreams.